 Many indoor house plants can help purify the air while making your home feel cozy.
 Bamboo, Ivy, and Dracaena are among several plants that help to purify the air around them.
 Be aware, though, that not all plants are safe for pets, so do some research and check with your vet before buying houseplants if you have a furry friend.

-For all of your indoor heating and cooling needs, as well as for more tips on how to increase energy efficiency and air quality, contact the team at Landlord Thermostats.
+For all of your indoor heating and cooling needs, as well as for more tips on how to increase energy efficiency by saving 30% on your energy bill and improve air quality.
 We’re here to help you breathe easy.